 The little pendant is waterproof and has an impressive range of up to 100m – which means you can wear it outside in the garden (depending on the length of your garden).
 It also has a seven-year battery life and we will even send you a new one free of charge when it does run out.

-All you need to do if you feel unwell is press the the red button on your pendant - or on the base unit if accessible.
-This sends an alert to our 24/7 Care Team, who operate all year round.
+All you need to do if you feel unwell is press the the red button on your pendant – or on the base unit if accessible.
+This sends an alert to our 24/7 Response Team, who operate all year round.

-A member of the Care Team will try to speak with you over the loudspeaker on the base unit before calling family members, friends or neighbours to come and assist you.
+A member of the Response Team will try to speak with you over the loudspeaker on the base unit before calling family members, friends or neighbours to come and assist you.
 These people will be known as your emergency contacts and will be chosen by you during the purchasing process.